Midtown - Downtown in Columbia in Richland County, South Carolina — The American South (South Atlantic)

 Though born into slavery in Charleston, they made a new life together as part of Columbia's small free black community.
 Later generations would build upon Ben and Celia's accomplishments.

-Erected by Historic Columbia.
+Erected by Historic Columbia Foundation.

 Topics.
 This historical marker is listed in these topic lists: African Americans • Architecture.
 A significant historical year for this entry is 1843.

 Location.
 34° 0.709′ N, 81° 2.065′ W. Marker is in Columbia, South Carolina, in Richland County.
 It is in Midtown - Downtown.
-Marker is at the intersection of Richland Street and Marion Street, on the left when traveling east on Richland Street.
+It is at the intersection of Richland Street and Marion Street, on the left when traveling east on Richland Street.
 Touch for map.
 Marker is at or near this postal address: 1403 Richland St, Columbia SC 29201, United States of America.
 Touch for directions.

 Also see . . .
 Mann-Simons Site.
-The Mann-Simons Site, home to the same entrepreneurial African American family for nearly 130 years, now traces the journey of Columbia’s Black community from enslavement through urban renewal.
+The Mann-Simons Site, home to the same entrepreneurial African American family for nearly 130 years, now traces the journey of Columbias Black community from enslavement through urban renewal.
 (Submitted on December 24, 2023.)

 Credits.
-This page was last revised on December 24, 2023.
+This page was last revised on January 24, 2026.
 It was originally submitted on December 22, 2023, by Dave W of Co, Colorado.
-This page has been viewed 40 times since then and 10 times this year.
+This page has been viewed 192 times since then and 12 times this year.
 Photos: 1, 2. submitted on December 22, 2023, by Dave W of Co, Colorado. • Bernard Fisher was the editor who published this page.